German–Soviet Commercial Agreement (1940): Prior to 1939

 The German–Soviet Economic Agreement of 12 October 1925 formed the contractual basis for trade relations with the Soviet Union.
 In addition to the normal exchange of goods, German exports to the Soviet Union from the very beginning utilized a system negotiated by the Soviet Trade Mission in Berlin by which the Soviet Union was granted credits for the financing of additional orders in Germany, for which the Trade Mission had to negotiate bills of exchange payable in Reichsmarks.

 Trade with Soviet Union, promoted by the first credit operations, led to a brisk exchange of goods, which reached its highest point in 1931.
 In the early 1930s, however, Soviet imports decreased as the more isolationist Stalinist regime asserted power and dwindling adherence to the disarmament requirements of the Treaty of Versailles decreased Germany's reliance on Soviet imports.
 In addition, the rise to power of the Nazi Party increased tensions between Germany and the Soviet Union.

 In the mid-1930s, the Soviet Union made repeated efforts to reestablish closer contacts with Germany.
 The Soviets chiefly sought to repay debts from earlier trade with raw materials, while Germany sought to rearm, and the countries signed a credit agreement in 1935. the "Fourth Credit Operation, Special Transaction of 1935", was concluded on 4 April 1935.
 It placed at the disposal of the Soviet Union until 30 June 1937 200 million Reichsmarks of credits to be repaid during the period from 1940 to 1943.
 The Soviet Union utilized 183 million Reichsmarksthis of this credit.
 The preceding credit Operations were liquidated, except for five million Reichsmarks, which were to be repaid in 1938.

 Tensions increased because of Germany's support for the Fascist Spanish Nationalists in the Spanish Civil War, while the Soviet Union supported the partially socialist-led Spanish Republic government.

 Economic reconciliation was hampered even further by political tension after the Anschluss in mid-1938 and Hitler's increasing hesitance to deal with the Soviet Union.
 Soviet exports to Germany fell to 47.4 million Reichsmarks in 1937 (approximately one fifth of the 1934 total) and 52.8 million Reichsmarks in 1938.
 In short, the important trading relationship between the countries that existed in the 1920s essentially collapsed with Hitler's rise to power.

 Throughout these years, the bulk of the imports from the Soviet Union consisted of raw materials equivalent to foreign exchange.
-For example, in 1937, 95 percent of imports to the Soviet Union were raw materials.
-Germany lacks natural supplies of several key raw materials needed for economic and military operations.
+For example, in 1937, 95 percent of imports from the Soviet Union were raw materials.
+Germany lacked natural supplies of several key raw materials needed for economic and military operations.
 In 1938, two-thirds of German oil supply came from the United States and Latin America, while 52 percent of German steel used imported iron ore originating from Sweden.
 Germany's imports by countries (in Million of Reichsmarks) were as follows: